guitarvydas/bred/doc/deprecatedpatternspecification.md

+# Pattern Specification Syntax

 A pattern contains two *strings*, delimited by matching left and right quotes, `‛` and `’` respectively.

-The *bred* tool creates a script that converts the first string into the second string.
+The *bred* tool generates code - a script - that converts the first string into the second string.

-The script consists of two (2) generated files and some boilerplate code.
+The generated code consists of some (3 at the moment of writing) generated files and some boilerplate code.
 The first generated file is an *Ohm-JS* compatible grammar and the second generated file is a *Fab* compatible code fabrication script.
-The scripts and boilerplate are run by the *fab* tool to convert a given text file.
+The generated code is combined with some boilerplate code and the result is run by the *fab* tool to convert the given input text file.

 Parts of the file that don't match the first string are untouched.
 The editor matches and replaces only the matching text in the input file.